Last updated: December 1st 2025

 The Package clearly recognises the importance of hydrogen as a key vector for the decarbonisation of the natural gas sector.
 Nevertheless, the development of the hydrogen market is taken a step further.
 This is done through creating a clear regulatory framework which is applicable for the next regulatory cycle.
 This set of common European rules will bring clarity to the sector and create legal certainty for investors along the entire hydrogen value-chain.
 It is expected that the provisions of the Package will in effect lower the administrative costs relevant to hydrogen development.

-Links to the original document and additional information:
+Links to Legislation and additional information:

 Hydrogen and decarbonised gas market package